Jimi Hendrix: The Man In the Music (Pt.2)

 Buster Hendrix: Jimi Hendrix Childhood

-Lucille Jetter was light skinned with reddish hair which accentuated her beauty.
+Jimi Hendrix’s mother was Lucille Jetter.
+She was light-skinned with reddish hair which accentuated her beauty.
 She loved to dance and be in the middle of the action at Seattle’s clubs.

 When he was two years old, his mother placed him in the temporary care of a church friend, Mrs. Champ in Berkeley, California while she traveled to visit relatives on the East Coast.